danielfrg/danielfrg.com/content/articles/2013/11/nlp-semafor-salt-celery.md

 ![System](/images/blog/2013/11/semafor-dist/diagram.png "System description")

-If you dont know what semafor is take a look at the example demo or this is just a basic idea:
+If you dont know what semafor is take a look at the [example demo](http://demo.ark.cs.cmu.edu/parse) or this is just a basic example:

 Input:
 ```text